VayerMaking/volumecontroller/Readme.md

 ```sh
 volumecontrol.pde
 ```
-contains the processing code which reads from the serial data from the Arduino and simulates keypresses
+contains the processing code which reads from the serial data from the Arduino/NodeMCU and simulates keypresses